 Choosing A Hummingbird Feeder

 There are two main types of hummingbird feeders: bottle-shaped inverted vacuum feeders and pan-shaped basin feeders.
-Bottle feeders store the liquid in a clear tube above a feeding basin, which allows the liquid to drip down from the reservoir to the feeding ports.
-Pan feeders consist only of a bottom basin which holds the liquid and a top cover plate with feeding holes.
+Bottle feeders store the liquid in a clear tube above a feeding basin (see photo above), which allows the liquid to drip down from the reservoir to the feeding ports.
+Pan feeders consist only of a bottom basin (see photo below) which holds the liquid and a top cover plate with feeding holes.

 Bottle feeders generally hold more liquid but also tend to drip if things are out of balance.
+Pan feeders rarely drip, but don’t hold much liquid.
 The birds will feed from both kinds of feeders. …As long as they know it’s there and they like it.

 Popular Hummingbird Feeders for Backyard Bird-Watching